JJ/raku-kazmath/README.md

 Also, this has been built mainly to be used as a recipe in the upcoming Raku Recipes book by APress.
 Check out all [Raku titles in Apress such as this one.
  ](https://www.apress.com/gp/book/9781484249550)

+If you want to create a Dockerfile with `kazmath`, check out the [`download-and-compile-kazmath.sh`](download-and-compile-kazmath.sh) included in this repo.

 ## License